lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 The _Azolla_ event is a spectacular story.
 So much so, that I often ended up poster presentations talking only about this geological fun-fact, rather than my own work.
-I hereby challenge my thesis committee not to mention the _Azolla_ event once during my defense.
+I hereby challenge my thesis committee not to mention the _Azolla_ event once during my defence.
-That being said, this hitchhicker's guide is not complete without the story.
+That being said, this hitch-hiker's guide is not complete without the story.
-Especially since it was this research line by Utrecht University geologists that brought _Azolla_ to the attention of the biology departement.
+Especially so, since it was this research line by Utrecht University geologists that brought _Azolla_ to the attention of the biology department.
 A sequence of events that culminated in the _Azolla_ lab being born.

 During geological expeditions drilling for Arctic sediment cores, some peculiar structures were found.
 This discovery started an intriguing investigation into how one small plant affected Earth's climatic history.
-During the Arctic Coring Expedition (ACEX), researchers found strange microfossils called glochidia in a specific layer of all sediment cores.
+During the Arctic Coring Expedition (ACEX), researchers found strange arrow-shaped microfossils in a specific layer of all sediment cores.
 While initially puzzled, scientists eventually identified these as glochidia.
-These are the specialised micro-spore structures of _Azolla_.
+These are the specialised microspore structures of _Azolla_.
 These spores were abundant over the entire Arctic ocean floor.
 This indicated that the Arctic Ocean had once been covered with extensive mats of _Azolla_.
-We now call this the Azolla Event.
 [Azolla event - Wikipedia](https://en.wikipedia.org/wiki/Azolla_event)
 [The Geological  Society](https://www.geolsoc.org.uk/Geoscientist/Archive/June-2014/The-Arctic-Azolla-event).